4dn-dcic/4dn-cloud-infra/docs/running_foursight_from_ec2.rst

 * Clone repository to EC2 instance.

-  - This will be performed automatically by this EC2's configuration script.
+  - This will be performed automatically by this repo's configuration script.
   - **Note**: GitHub credentials may need to be configured on EC2 first.
 This is recommended if debugging foursight so commits can be pushed.
   - **Note**: An appropriately configured *custom* folder must be included in the